plone/documentation/old-reference-manuals/zope_secrets/request.rst

-  * Assuming we still don't have a value and there was no ``__bobo_traverse__()``, attempt to acquire an attribute, using either ``getattr()`` or ``guarded_getattr()`` depending on whether security checks are being made and continue traversal from the result if this suceeds.
+  * Assuming we still don't have a value and there was no ``__bobo_traverse__()``, attempt to acquire an attribute, using either ``getattr()`` or ``guarded_getattr()`` depending on whether security checks are being made and continue traversal from the result if this succeeds.
 * If we reach the end of the path, return the most recently traversed-to object.
 * If an exception of any kind (other than a ``ConflictError``) is thrown and a ``default`` was passed in, return this rather than letting the exception